artemgilmanov/DataStructures/Array/sort_search.md

 The root element does not violate the max-heap property Proceed to step (4)
 Repeat step 1 on the remaining unsorted elements.
 Continue until all elements are sorted.
-The key aspect that makes heapsort better than selection sort is the running time of the algorithm is now O
-(
-N
-log
-⁡
-N
-)
-O(NlogN).
-This is a result of the fact that removing the max element from the heap, which is the central operation in the sort is a
+The key aspect that makes heapsort better than selection sort is the running time of the algorithm is now O(NlogN).
+This is a result of the fact that removing the max element from the heap, which is the central operation in the sort is a O(logN) operation, which has to be performed in the worst case N−1 times.
+Note that in-place heapification is an O(N) operation, so it has no impact on the worst-case time complexity of heapsort.
-O
-(
-log
-⁡
-N
-)
-O(logN) operation, which has to be performed in the worst case N
-−
-1
-N−1 times.
-Note that in-place heapification is an
-O
-(
-N
-)
-O(N) operation, so it has no impact on the worst-case time complexity of heapsort.

-In terms of space complexity, since we are treating the input array as a heap and creating no extra space (all operations are in-place), heapsort is
+In terms of space complexity, since we are treating the input array as a heap and creating no extra space (all operations are in-place), heapsort is O(1).
-O
-(
-1
-)
-O(1).

 Implementation of heapsort
 ```csharp